By Jeff Winters on Jul 18, 2017 6:04:51 AM

 Outsourced software development has become big business, and it comes in many different flavors: from quick integrations to fully blown outsourced technology departments, complete with Chief Technology Officer (CTO) and development team.

+Find a lead generation firm that understands the space and let the leads flow.
 This article will demonstrate a few ideas and recommendations on how to generate leads for software development projects.

 Unfortunately, competition is fierce and technological disruption has changed the landscape.
 Freelance developers can connect with customers through sites like Upwork, freelancer.com, and dozens of others.